realdustsans/ABOUTME/README.md

 im looking for more friends uhm pls be my friend twirls hair

-u can always ask for my socials so we can chat more! :) but basically all my socials are the same.. (.ggloriouss) but my github n tiktok are the same
+ALL of my socials are .ggloriouss but my github n tiktok are the same

 ![25f21d646a36e0e051196c54b9c979f5](https://media.everskies.com/wxyeZj7HiN7l1oDYe1xW.gif)